m13253/pdflens-mcp/Readme.md

 }
 ```

-In case if you need to diagnose MCP root paths, `list_mcp_root_paths` can be helpful.
+In case if you need to diagnose user’s workspace directories, `list_workspace_dirs` can be helpful.

 ## Not-vibe-coded declaration